 Issues

-Simultaneously, interest payments on the debt are ballooning, stretching scarce tax dollars thin and drying up funds that could otherwise go toward productive uses.
-These two spending categories threaten to bankrupt the United States unless they can be brought under control with political will.
+Interest payments on the debt are spiraling out of control, eclipsing the cost of our entire national defense budget, Medicaid, and more.
+This stretches our tax dollars thin and dries up funds that could otherwise go toward productive uses.
+These fiscal issues threaten the future of The United States unless they can be brought under control with political will.

 Congress must enact a binding mandate that requires a qualified annual budget to be passed on time every fiscal year.
 This ‘qualified’ budget must be limited to a deficit of 2-3% of the GDP, a percentage that mirrors our average GDP growth.
 The last two years have been unsustainable, with deficits of over 6%.
 If a qualified budget is not passed on time, Congress’s compensation should be temporarily suspended.
 If you don’t do your job, you don’t get paid—welcome to the real world!